dolthub/dolt/README.md

 ## Adding Remotes

 Dolt supports remotes in a similar manner to Git.
-Liquidata, the company behind Dolt, also created DoltHub, a hosting service for Dolt databases.
+We also created DoltHub, a hosting service for Dolt databases.
 In the following we use DoltHub as an example for setting up a remote.

 If you haven't done so already, setting up your default servers will make it easier to add and clone remotes